 Strategically placing your water tank in your property helps save energy, space and money.
 If you are in need of such a rainwater tank for your property, turn to Rapid Plas.
 We manufacture durable and efficient storage tanks.

 Rapid Plas has been operating for over 25 years.
 We have a range of high-quality polyethylene products that can withstand physical and chemical wear.
 We offer packages so you get the best deal in the market.
-All of our products are processed in-house under controlled conditions and are AS/NZS 4766 certified.
+All of our products are processed in-house under controlled conditions and are made to AS/NZS 4766.
 We are dedicated to helping local communities with their water management needs, promoting local jobs and businesses, in turn.